History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Decca Kardioid

-Another Decca Special Product loudspeaker system is the Decca Kardioid.
-Jason Clark from geat Britain sent images and details about this 2-way loudspeaker.
+Another Decca Special Product loudspeaker system was the Decca Kardioid.
+Jason Clark from Great Britain sent images and details about this 2-way loudspeaker.

 • The first speaker jointly developed by Decca Special Products Division and Stanley Kelly.